Skip Navigation

 The new school was constructed for $78,000 and formally dedicated on December 10, 1949.
 The ceremonies were most impressive, with the memorable Bishop Joseph Francis Rummel leading the elaborate rituals.
 At this time, the school was renamed to more adequately reflect its special “place” in the community.
 The school would henceforth be known as Mater Dolorosa Elementary School, identifying the educational plant more closely with the church parish.
 Throughout the 1950s, 1960s, and 1970s, the school continued to grow and prosper.

 For 100 years, Mater Dolorosa Catholic School has been at the heart of the Catholic community in Independence, LA.
-The festivities have attracted students, alumni, teachers, former principals, faculty members, and parishioners from a number of different Catholic communities in Tangipahoa parish.
+Its festivities have attracted students, alumni, teachers, former principals, faculty members, and parishioners from a number of different Catholic communities in Tangipahoa parish.
 From these beloved classrooms have come several generations of young scholars prepared for whatever challenges the world has held for them.

 Indeed, the founders of the festival, members of the Italian-American Cultural Association, played a large role in the construction of a new gymnasium.
-The Church gave a most generous gift to start the construction of a new gym.
+The Church also gave a most generous gift to start the construction of a new gym.
 The beautiful new gymnasium was constructed through the generosity of many parishioners of the community, under the leadership of then Pastor Isidore Vicenti, O.P., in a dedication ceremony on January 15, 1994.
 The gymnasium filled an obvious need in the school's facility and continues to serve the school and the parish today.

 For over five decades, the school has blossomed under the dedicated direction of the good Dominican Sisters of St. Mary, who came here so many years ago to pioneer Catholic education in the region.
 Mater Dolorosa has continued to flourish, even though the beloved sisters are no longer a presence.
-Dedicated “lay” principals and teachers are continuing a tradition as old as the school.
+Dedicated “lay” principals and teachers are continuing a tradition as old as the school itself.
 They continue to give leadership to Catholic education in the Independence area.
 Since the last sisters left, lay principals have guided the school until the present.

 This school is a lasting monument to the Catholic people and all Christians in this community.
 Since its inception, the Catholics of this area have demonstrated a willingness to sacrifice their time, talent, and resources to ensure the continuous availability of Catholic education.
 Through the collective efforts of parents, individuals, priests, sisters, and teachers, the community has steadfastly supported the belief that everyone should have the option of providing their children with a Catholic education.